-Uri has been studying, practicing, and teaching leadership for the last 25 years, and has spent 17 years working in the Jewish community.
-He comes to Slifka Center with strong experience in fundraising, administration, management, community relations, and financial management.
-He stewarded Queens College Hillel to being named Hillel International’s Outstanding Campus in 2015.
+Uri has been been studying, practicing, and teaching leadership for the last 30 years, and has spent two decades working for the Jewish community.
+He comes to Slifka with strong experience in fundraising, administration, management, community relations, and financial management.

-Outside his time at Slifka Center, Uri is involved in his synagogue, is an Eagle Scout and active Cub Scout leader, loves camping and the outdoors, and is a big Mets fan.
-He lives in White Plains, New York with his wife Stacey and son Noah.
+Outside his time at Slifka Center, Uri is involved in his local synagogue, is an Eagle Scout and active Cub Scout leader, loves camping and the outdoors, and is a big Mets fan.

 Howard M. Holtzmann Jewish Chaplain at Yale